mth229/mth229.github.io/derivatives.md

 back to the 60s.

 The `ForwardDiff` package implements automatic differentiation.
-The `MTH229` package overloads the idea of `'` -- at the expense of a warning on startup -- that uses automatic differentiation when the notation `f'` is encountered.
-Also, the `D` operation can be used, allowing a second argument to specify the order of the derivative.
+The `MTH229` package overloads the idea of `'` that uses automatic differentiation when the notation `f'` is encountered.

 That means, we can find derivatives, as familiarly as: